-All pupils have Autism Spectrum Disorder ASD as an area of need on their EHCP.
-The EHC plan contains details of the provision and approaches that teachers must deliver to meet the pupil's individual needs.
+All pupils have Autism Spectrum Disorder ASD and or Social, Emotional and Mental Health (SEMH) as an area of need on their EHCP.
+The EHC plan contains details of the provision and approaches that teachers must deliver to meet the pupil's individual SEMH needs.
 The EHC plan is reviewed yearly with the child, parents/carers and other professionals at the Annual Review.
-The Academy follows a PSHE curriculum, Jigsaw, specific to the needs of pupils with autism and recognises that mental health is a need associated with autism.
-Therefore, our research based autism strategies and holistic curriculum are designed to fully meet pupils' needs at a universal level.
+The Academy follows a PSHE curriculum specific to the needs of pupils with autism and recognises that mental health is a need associated with autism.
+Therefore, our research-based autism strategies and holistic curriculum are designed to fully meet pupils' SEMH needs at a universal level.